jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - Adding accounts: should be a well-defined process, and users should sign AUP
     - Adding, removing, and modifying accounts and permissions should be carefully controlled and documented
     - Accounts that are no longer needed should be suspended
+    - ISO 9000 standards use a Plan-Do-Check-Act loop
+        - plan: foundation of everything in the ISMS, determines goals and drives policies
+        - do: security operations
+        - check: security assessment and testing (this objective)
+        - act: formally do the management review

 - 6.3.3 Key performance and risk indicators
+    - Key Performance Indicator (KPIs) are measures that provide significance of showing the performance an ISMS compared to stated goals
+    - Choose the factors that can show the state of security
+    - Define baselines for some (or better yet all) of the factors
+    - Develop a plan for periodically capturing factor values (use automation!)
+    - Analyze and interpret the data and report the results
+    - Key metrics or KPIs that should be monitored by security managers may vary from org to org, but could include:
+        - number of open vulns
+        - time to resolve vulns
+        - vulnerability/defect recurrence
+        - number of compromised accounts
+        - number of software flaws detected in pre-production scanning
+        - repeat audit findings
+        - user attempts to visit known malicious sites
+    - Develop a dashboard of metrics and track them

 - 6.3.4 Backup verification data
+    - Managers should periodically inspect the results of backups to verify that the process functions effectively and meets the organization’s data protection needs
+        - this might include reviewing logs, inspecting hash values, or requesting an actual restore of a system or file

 - 6.3.5 Training and awareness
+    - Training and awareness programs play a crucial role in preparing an organization’s workforce to support information security programs
+    - They educate employees about current threats and advise them on best practices for protecting information and systems under their care from attacks
+    - Program should begin with initial training designed to provide foundation knowledge to employees who are joining the org or moving to a new role; the initial training should be tailored to an individual’s role
+    - Training and awareness should continue to take place throughout the year, reminding employees of their responsibilities and updating them on changes to the organization’s operating environment and threat landscape
+    - Use phishing simulations to evaluate the effectiveness of their security awareness programs

 - 6.3.6 Disaster Recover (DR) and Business Continuity (BC)
+    - **Business Continuity (BC)**: the processes used by an organization to ensure, holistically, that its vital business processes remain unaffected or can be quickly restored following a serious incident
+    - **Disaster Recovery (DR)**: is a subset of BC, that focuses on restoring information systems after a disaster
+    - These processes need to be periodically accessed, and regular testing of disaster recovery and business continuity controls provide organizations with the assurance they are effectively protected against disruptions to business ops
+    - Protection of life is of the utmost importance and should be dealt with first before attempting to save material things

 [6.4](#6.4) Analyze test output and generate report (OSG-9 Chpt 15)
+- Step 1: review and understand the data
+    - The goal of the analysis process is to proceed logically from facts to actionable info
+    - A list of vulns and policy exceptions is of little value to business leaders unless it's used in context, so once all results have been analyzed, you're ready to start writing the official report
+- Step 2: determine the business impact of those facts
+    - Ask "so what?"
+- Step 3: determine what is actionable
+    - The analysis process leads to valuable results only if they are actionable

 - 6.4.1 Remediation
+    - Rather than software defects, most vulnerabilities in average orgs come from misconfigured systems, inadequate policies, unsound business processes, or unaware staff
+    - Vuln remediation should include all stakeholders, not just IT

 - 6.4.2 Exception handling
+    - **Exception handling**: the process of handling unexpected activity, since software should never depend on users behaving properly
+        - "expect the unexpected", gracefully handle invalid input and improperly sequenced activity etc
+    - Sometimes vulns can't be patched in a timely manner (e.g. medical devices needing re-accreditation) and the solution is to implement compensitory controls, document the excpetion and decision, and revisit
+        - **compensitory controls**:measures taken to address any weaknesses of existing controls or to compensate for the inability to meet specific security requirements due to various different constraints
+        - e.g. micro-segmentation of device, access restrictions, monitoring etc
+    - Exception handling may be required due to system crash as the result of patching (requiring roll-back)

 - 6.4.3 Ethical disclosure
+    - While conducting security testing, cybersecurity pros may discover previously undiscovered vulns (perhaps implementing compensating controls to correct) that they may be unable to correct
+    - **Ethical disclosure**: the idea that security pros who detect a vuln have a responsibility to report it to the vendor, providing them with enough time to patch or remediate
+        - the disclosure should be made privately to the vendor providing reasonable amount of time to correct
+        - if the vuln is not corrected, then public disclosure of the vuln is warrented, such that other professionals can make informed decisions about future use of the product(s)

 [6.5](#6.5) Conduct or facilitate security audits (OSG-9 Chpt 15)
 - 6.5.1 Internal
+    - Having an internal team conduct security audits has several advantages:
+        - understanding of the internal environment reduces time
+        - an internal team can delve into all parts of systems, because they have insider knowledge
+        - internal auditors can be more agile in adapting to changing needs, rescheduling failed assessment components quickly
+    - Disadvantages of using an internal team to conduct security audits:
+        - the team may have limited exposure to new/other methodologies (e.g. the team may have depth but not breadth of experience and knowledge)
+        - potential conflicts of interest (e.g. reluctance to throw other teams under the bus and accurately report their findings)
+        - audit team members may start with an agenda (say to secure funding) and overstate faults, or have interpersonal motives

 - 6.5.2 External
+    - An external audit (sometimes called a second-party audit) is one conducted by (or on behalf of) a business partner
+    - External audits are tied to contracts; by definition, an external audit should be scoped to include only the contractual obligations of an organization

 - 6.5.3 Third-party
+    - Third-party audits are often needed to demonstrate compliance with some government regulation or industry standard
+    - Advantages of having a third-party audit an organization:
+        - they likely have breadth of experience auditing many types of systems, across many types of organizations
+        - they are not affected by internal dynamics or org politics
+    - Disadvantage of using a third-party auditor:
+        - cost: third-party auditors are going to be much more costly than internal teams; this means that the organization is likely to conduct audits as frequently
+        - internal resources are still required to assist or accompany auditors, to answer questions and guide